-The great American President Abraham Lincoln once said, "Folks are usually about as happy as they make their minds up to be."
-To better understand "what is happiness" all about, we've published this post all about the 21 daily habits of happy people.
+The great American President Abraham Lincoln once said, “Folks are usually about as happy as they make their minds up to be.”
+To better understand “what is happiness,” we’ve published this post about the daily habits of happy people.

-Yet, how many people do you know who live their lives in precisely this manner, always unhappy with this precious life!
+Yet, how many people do you know who live their lives precisely this way, always unhappy with this precious life?

-In this world, some people, no matter what happens to them will rarely ever, let life get them down on them.
-And then there are those people who rarely allow life good experiences to lift them up no matter how good it gets.
+In this world, some people, no matter what happens to them, will rarely ever let life get them down on them.
+And then some rarely allow life’s good experiences to lift them up no matter how good it gets.

 Just like success in life, happiness is a lot about choices and how you choose to see the world and experience it daily.

 Almost every person will admit how much he or she wants to be happy.
 However, life circumstances, relationships, sickness, and constant change in the world around us often seem to conspire against our will.

 Human beings always have the aspirational goal for people to be happy.